The Perfect Pitch

 Then, speak it aloud in just one sentence.
 What one message does the audience need to hear?

-If you can do this, it doesn’t matter if you’ve got 30 minutes or 3 hours, you will be able to keep that core message at the very centre.
-A focused message will ensure you’re maximising your potential to engage with your audience.
+If you can do this, it doesn’t matter if you have 30 minutes or 3 hours; you will be able to keep that core message at the very centre.
+A focused message will ensure you maximise your potential to engage with your audience.

 Presence